School Programs

 Archaeology – there are several options for length and depth based on the excavations at the Pitt River Site done prior to the building of the Mary Hill Bypass.

-Our Japanese Citizens – discusses our Japanese population from early immigration to WWII internment.
+Japanese Canadian Community in Maple Ridge – discusses our Japanese population from early immigration to WWII internment.
 Could be used with any grade from 4 to 12 by modifying depth.

 Earth, Air, Fire & Water: Our History By Disaster – covers the challenges faced by early and later communities from weather and fire.